 Carbon dioxide capture and storage (CCS) is a technology aimed at reducing greenhouse gas emissions generated by the burning of fossil fuels during industrial and energy-related processes.
 CCS involves the capture, transport and long-term storage of carbon dioxide, usually in geological reservoirs deep underground that would otherwise be released to the atmosphere.

-To file an application for a Class VI well, contact US EPA, Ground Water Office, WTR-9 75 Hawthorne St., San Francisco, California 94105.
-(415) 972-3971.
+To file an application for a Class VI well, contact the U.S. EPA, Ground Water Office, WTR-9 75 Hawthorne St., San Francisco, California, 94105; (415) 972-3971.

 DOGGR and CCS Technology Development

 Assembly Bill 1925 (Blakeslee, Chapter 471) required the California Energy Commission, in coordination with the Department of Conservation’s Division of Oil, Gas, and Geothermal Resources (DOGGR) and the California Geological Survey to prepare a report (Phase I) recommending how California could facilitate the adoption of geologic carbon sequestration.